 Advantages of Billing

-- One of the most effective benefits and advantages of bill pay is that you don’t have to provide the vendor or whomever access to your bank account and all your information.
-Many people have chosen billing for this single reason because not having to provide the vendor with your bank information, and lowering the risk of unauthorized transactions to your account.
+- One of the most effective benefits and advantages of bill pay is that you do not have to provide all your information to the vendor or whoever needs to access your bank account.
+Many people have chosen billing because, aside from not having to provide the vendor with your bank information, it also lowers the risk of unauthorized transactions to your account.

 Disadvantages of Billing

-- When using billing as your method of payment you must take in mind that you must pay for postage, envelopes, checks, and gas.
-Also, if the mailing company takes a while to mail out your payment you have the possibility of having to pay any late fees since it wasn’t an on-time payment.
+- When using billing as your method of payment, you must take into consideration that you have to pay for the postage, envelopes, checks, and gas.
+Also, if the mailing company takes a while to mail out your payment, you have the possibility of paying any late fees since it was not an on-time payment.
 Bill pay is when you set up payments of bills through your bank account, credit card, or debit card.
-Calling in to make your payment is also highly time consuming.
+Calling in to make your payment is also highly time-consuming.

-- Another disadvantage is having to constantly remind and remember when your payment is due.
-You could have the risk of missing your payment and being charged extra fees.
+- Another disadvantage is the risk of missing your payment and being charged extra fees.

-What is Auto-Pay- Auto-pay is when you authorize the biller to schedule payments on your behalf.
-It is a service that automatically schedules and takes you payment from your bank account on your due date.
-Most people with busy schedules and people who have a hard time remembering to pay their bills, use auto-pay.
+What is Auto-Pay? – Auto-pay is when you authorize the biller to schedule payments on your behalf.
+It is a service that automatically schedules and takes your payment from your bank account on your due date.
+Most people with busy schedules and people who have a hard time remembering to pay their bills use auto-pay.

 Advantages of Auto-Pay

-- The best advantage of auto-pay is that you have to set it up once and never have to worry about it again.
-The vendor or whom you’re paying to will automatically schedule payments for you and will email you a confirmation that the payment has gone through and been received.
-Auto-pay users are usually helpful and convenient for those with little time to themselves.
+- The best advantage of auto-pay is that power consumers have the ability to set up their payment scheme and never have to worry about it again.
+The vendor will automatically schedule payments for you and will send an email if the payment has been processed and received.
+Auto-pay users find this payment option as helpful and convenient.